Travelers: Want to Donate Blood? Think Again…

 Travel to rural areas and provinces along borders of Columbia, Guyana and Brazil – Not be eligible for one year after return.

-Also please check a far more comprehensive Red Cross eligibility page here:
+Please check a far more comprehensive Red Cross eligibility page

 Stefanie Michaels, aka ‘Adventure Girl’, spends more than 180 days a year on the road seeking out great spots for adventures, dining, shopping, hotels and more.
 Dubbed “America’s Sweetheart” by Vanity Fair Magazine for being one of Twitter’s first icon’s to reach over 1 million followers, her fans continue to grow across all of her digital media platforms.
 Follow her @adventuregirl as she shares photos, updates and more.